codemancers/interceptor/README.md

 * ~~Mocked requests should hit a sinon fakeServer.~~
 * ~~User should be able to disable/enable mocking for a page without clearing persisted settings for the URL.~~

+#Attribution

+Icons for this projects are used from [The Noun Project](https://thenounproject.com/)

+ * [Download](https://thenounproject.com/prosymbols/collection/set-of-line-essentials-icons-2/?i=790723) icon used is by [ProSymbols](https://thenounproject.com/prosymbols/) from the [Noun Project](http://thenounproject.com/).

 ## License

 MIT